 - Fish oil supplements

 - Palm and soybean oil

 5. Add Vitamins A, B12, and D to Your Diet

-A lack of vitamin D has been linked to dry eye.
-Vitamins B12 and A are also considered vital for eye health.
+Inadequate vitamin D levels have been linked to dry eye syndrome.
+As fat-soluble nutrients, vitamins B12 and A are also considered vital for eye health.

 Other vitamins important for your eye health include:

 - Vitamins B6 and B9

 To help with eye issues and dry eye treatment, make sure you eat a more balanced diet.
 Consider these special-focus foods with their rich nutrient profile:

 If you have trouble getting enough of these foods, talk to your doctor about adding dietary supplements.
 Supplements can help your body get enough vitamins and minerals, but they can also lead to over-supplementation.
 Over-supplementation may cause additional issues, so you only want to take the supplements you need.